stalj/data-notations/02-DocumentVersionTracking/DocumentVersionTracking.md

 1. Do the same as in the task "Collaborate on the Project with VSCode".
 Use only the command line.
 Create a Car folder and put images of your favourite cars in it.
 Instead of modifying the original content of the project, each student creates a branch in which they place 3 images of cars of their choice.
 Then, they merge the changes with the original content of the project (master branch).

-Hint: On Windows you can use `wget` utility.
+Hint: On Windows you can use `wget` utility to download files from the Internet.
 For example:
 ```
 wget -O filename.jpg https://imagesrepo.com/image.jpg
 ```